Home » How To Make The Best Peanut Butter Cookies

 Directions

-• Brown the Butter: Melt the butter in a medium saucepan over medium heat.
+• Melt the butter in a medium saucepan over medium heat.
 Swirl occasionally, watching as it foams and turns golden brown.
 Once it smells nutty and rich, remove from heat and let cool for 10 minutes.

 • In a mixing bowl, combine the browned butter with peanut butter.
 Whisk until smooth.